F-invariant in cluster algebras: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Antoine De Saint Germain, Professor Jiang-Hua Lu, and Jie Pan for their helpful discussions and thank Professor Bernhard Keller for his email exchanges.
-I am grateful to Jiarui Fei for his valuable feedback on a preliminary version of this manuscript and for telling me that the same (equivalent) invariant will be used and play an important role in his upcoming paper.
+I would like to express my gratitude to Antoine De Saint Germain, Jiang-Hua Lu, and Jie Pan for their helpful discussions during my postdoctoral stay at The University of Hong Kong.
+I am also thankful to Bernhard Keller for his email exchanges and to Jiarui Fei for his valuable feedback on the first version of this manuscript.
+I am particularly indebted to Ryo Fujita for his helpful discussions, comments and remarks during my writing the part on monoidal cluster categorification.

-This project is partially supported by the National Natural Science Foundation of China Grant No. 12071422, and the Guangdong Basic and Applied Basic Research Foundation Grant No. 2021A1515012035.
+This project, which began in 2023, has been partially supported by grants from the National Key R\&D Program of China (2024YFA1013801), the Research Grants Council of the Hong Kong SAR, China (GRF 17307718, GRF 17306621, GRF 17303420), the National Natural Science Foundation of China (Grant No.\ 12071422), and the Guangdong Basic and Applied Basic Research Foundation (Grant No.\ 2021A1515012035).